strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 To use API tokens for authentication, pass the token in the `Authorization` header using the format `Bearer your-api-token`.

 :::note
-Using API tokens in the the GraphQL playground requires adding the authorization header with your token in the `HTTP HEADERS` tab:
+Using API tokens in the the GraphQL Sandbox requires adding the authorization header with your token in the `HTTP HEADERS` tab:

 ```http
 {